 - What are the available opportunities for collaborating with faculty on projects that match your interests?

 If possible, it's a good idea to select a graduate school where you will be challenged by your classmates.
 Try to select a school where your graduate admission test and GPA will not be significantly different from those of your fellow students.
-Also, try to visit the campus and ask current students about the graduate progam you are pursuing.
+Also, try to visit the campus and ask current students about the graduate program you are pursuing.

 Find out how many students are in a typical class.
 Odds are you can judge for yourself how many students are too many.
 Absolute size is also important.
 Not surprisingly, the larger schools tend to offer a larger selection of courses.